abhipray-cpu/Subscription-Microservice/subscription-service/README.md

 - data: this package initializes all the storage interfaces
 - util: this provides all the utilities functionalities
 - worker: this package is for handling temporal workflows and activities
+- temporal-ui: Will be  available on localhost:8080, you can monitor all the ongoinf workflows here